babelouest/ulfius/README.md

 ## Questions, problems ?

-I'm open for questions and suggestions, feel free to open an issue or send a pull request if you feel like it!
+I'm open for questions and suggestions, feel free to open an [issue](https://github.com/babelouest/ulfius/issues), a [pull request](https://github.com/babelouest/ulfius/pulls) or send me an [e-mail](mailto:mail@babelouest.org) if you feel like it!

+You can visit the IRC channel #ulfius on the [Freenode](https://freenode.net/) network.